rixx/books.rixx.de/data/reviews/paul-maar/eine-woche-voller-samstage/index.md

   tags:
   - german
   - kids
+  - trickster
   title: Eine Woche voller Samstage
 plan:
   date_added: '2015-04-08'
 related_books:
 - book: paul-maar/am-samstag-kam-das-sams-zuruck
   text: The next book in the series.
+- book: astrid-lindgren/pippi-langstrumpf
+  text: For more chaotic trickster energy.
+- book: marc-uwe-kling/die-kanguru-chroniken
+  text: "For the same chaotic energy with no magic wishing powers, and for grown-ups: Känguru-Chroniken, which are just as impossible to translate, incidentally."
 review:
   date_read:
   - 2000-05-01